pryv/dev-site/source/guides/data-modelling.md

 - the **Best Health App** has a `manage` access on the streams **Position** and **Energy**, and a `read` access on the streams **Height** and **Weight**
 - the **Dietetician** has a `read` access on the stream **Energy**, **Height** and **Weight**

-Available levels of permissions (read, manage, contribute, create-only) are defined and explained [here](/reference/#access).
+Available levels of permissions (read, manage, contribute, create-only) are defined and explained [here](/reference/#access) under permissions.

 ## Use cases